xyliatgithub/EN650.601/assignment2/module1/README.md

 ![Alt text](pic/Picture101.png?raw=true "Title")

 Four VMs are needed in this lab.
-Node **ca** will be the certificate authority in this experiment.
-Node **ws** will be the web server in this experiment.
-It is the node that LAMP will be installed.
+Node **ca** will be the certificate authority.
+Node **ws** will be the web server, and it is the node that LAMP will be installed.
 Node **user** is where you launch your browser and connect to the website.
-Since some of the configurations requires knowledge about the IP addresses and port numbers of these nodes, they are summarized in the following table.
+Port numbers of these nodes are summarized in the following table.
 It is strongly recommended that you write down such table for your own convenience.

 Node Name    | Port Number
 ------------ | -------------